tuanio/image2latex/README.md

 This structure is based on Seq2Seq architecture, it use one Convolutional Encoder and one RNN Decoder.

+- Convolution (only)
+- Convolution with Row Encoder (BiLSTM)
+- Convolution with Batch Norm
+- ResNet 18 with Row Encoder (BiLSTM)
+- ResNet 18 (only)

 <div>
     <image src="https://deforani.sirv.com/Images/Github/Image2Latex/image2latex.png" />
 </div>